eberban/eberban/books/tour/src/from_scratch/step2/maps.md

 > Or a pair with a left identifier
 > ```
 >   fia ma
->     vai ke sea kin zai kcin
+>     vi ke sea kin zai kcin
 > ```
 > And as right part a set of pairs with left parts (keys) being symbols
 > ```
->     fai ke seo kin tcei sea kin ma
+>     fi ke seo kin tcei sea kin ma
 > ```
 > And it is false that there are multiple entries with the same key
 > ```
->     fai bi ma
+>     fi bi ma
->       vai bo ka tcie soe kin ke
+>       vi bo ka tcie soe kin ke
->       fai bo ko tcie soe kin ke
+>       fi bo ko tcie soe kin ke
->       fai ka bi ko
+>       fi ka bi ko
->       fai ka sea kin sae kin ko
+>       fi ka sea kin sae kin ko
 > ```

 > kcil: `[E:kcin]` is the empty map.